saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-versions.md

           <a href="https://docs.deque.com/devtools-mobile/2024.2.14/en/june-2024-3" target="_blank">
               Deque axe DevTools® Mobile Analyzer Accessibility tools
           </a>
-          help you with automated accessibility testing.
+          &nbsp;help you with automated accessibility testing.
 Contains only the latest version of Appium.
 The tools help to identify and to resolve accessibility issues.
 Requires Deque axe DevTools® license.
 See the <a href="../appium-deque-accessibility-testing">detailed usage documentation</a>, including a [migration guide](../appium-deque-accessibility-testing/#migrating-from-the-deprecated-plugin-to-deque-new-drivers) if you still use the deprecated plugin.
         <br />
         <ul>
             <li>